 Effective team leadership isn’t something you can achieve overnight.
 In fact, it’s something you can spend an entire lifetime mastering.
-The best leaders know that providing vision and motivation to a team isn’t something you ever “perfect,” but rather an area for continuous improvement.
+The best team leaders know that providing vision and motivation to a team isn’t something you ever “perfect,” but rather an area for continuous improvement.

 But of course, you have to start somewhere.
 That’s what today’s post is all about.
 Whether you’ve just been promoted into a leadership role, you’re launching your own company, or you want to become more intentional about effective team leadership, here are some foundational steps you can take.